AlexanderAdelAU/Small-Shell-for-the-TMS9900/README.md

 # Small-Shell-for-the-TMS9900
 A small Shell programme is a Command Processor for the DOS.
 Its purpose is to provide the user interface to allow interaction with the DOS.

-It is based on James Hendrix 8080 code written as Small VM/Shell to complement North Star DOS and was featured in a 1980s article in Dr Dobb's https://ia600109.us.archive.org/17/items/dr_dobbs_journal_vol_07_201803/dr_dobbs_journal_vol_07.pdf
+It is based on James Hendrix 8080 code written as Small VM/Shell to complement North Star DOS and was featured in a 1982 article in Volume 7 of Dr Dobb's Journal (Vol 7 Number 63) https://ia600109.us.archive.org/17/items/dr_dobbs_journal_vol_07_201803/dr_dobbs_journal_vol_07.pdf

 This TMS9900 version uses the existing structure but has been recoded to run on a TMS9900 CPM like system, but the Shell incorporates additonal CPM type commands such as DIR, SAVE and ERA.